-With the majority of Exploration and Extraction of Hydrocarbons Contracts (E&P Contracts) moving into appraisal and development stages in which there is a change in their projects’ risk profile, it becomes relevant to address some common issues to comply with the requirements in the Mexican regulations for the health, safety and environment risk management systems (SASISOPA, per its initials in Spanish) beforethe Agencyfor Safety, Energyandthe Environment (ASEA).
+The majority of Exploration and Extraction of Hydrocarbons Contracts (E&P Contracts) in Mexico are moving into appraisal and development stages.
+This represents a change in their projects’ risk profile.
+Therefore, it becomes relevant to address some common issues to comply with the requirements in the Mexican regulations for the health, safety and environmentriskmanagementsystems (SASISOPA, perits initials in Spanish) beforethe Agencyfor Safety, Energyandthe Environment (ASEA).

 Concurrently, more often than not, Operators believe they are in a more advanced stage of their SASISOPA, being in a state of non-compliance out of confusion.

-SASISOPA shall always be consistent with the current status of the project.
-Thus, Operators must update their SASISOPA’s file via a request for modification whenever a project undergoes changes that alter the risk profile of the project, such as moving from exploration to appraisal or development stages or any modifications to its respective plans.
+SASISOPAs shall always be consistent with the current status of the project.
+Thus, Operators must update their SASISO- PA’s file via a request for modification whenever a project undergoes changes that alter the risk profile of the project, such as moving from exploration to appraisal or development stages or any modifications to their respective plans.

 Ultimately, these malpractices may lead to a series of negative consequences, ranging from:

 - Penalty fees;